Adroiti/docs-for-code-review-tools/RuboCop/Lint-InvalidCharacterLiteral.md

 ## Description

-This cop checks for invalid character literals with a non-escaped whitespace character (e.g. `? `).
+This rule checks for invalid character literals with a non-escaped whitespace character (e.g. `? `).
 However, currently it's unclear whether there's a way to emit this warning without syntax errors.

     $ ruby -w